 How will user experience change the internet?

-Improved customer experiences rapidly turn negative when internet is slow or unavailable.
+Improved customer experiences rapidly turn negative when the internet is slow or unavailable.
 The internet was made with reliability in mind.
 Performance and speed were 2nd class citizens to availability.
 The negative business impact of slow is however more real than most website owners would want to imagine.

 According to a recent study by Google, half-second decreases in speed translate to a 20% drop in site traffic.
 This simply means that slow is the new downtime from a website visitor’s perspective.
-Website owners can’t afford to have slow sites if they plan on maintaining competitive advantage.
+Website owners can’t afford to have slow sites if they plan on maintaining a competitive advantage.
 It is important to note that information must travel through the infrastructure.
 If the distance travelled by information via infrastructure is longer, the experience will definitely be slower.

 This latency has as much (if not more) impact on the speed and responsiveness of a customer’s experience than the type of bandwidth connection a user uses to access the web.
 There have been attempts by the internet community to address this through the deployment of CDNs (Content Delivery Networks).
 CDNs are simply dense infrastructure pockets in common internet exchange locations responsible for caching static content.